Baringo County: County government

-Other CEC Positions shall be updated by Ruzeki once they are filled.

 Economics

 The economy of the county is mainly agro-based.
 The main food crops grown are maize, pigeon peas, beans, Irish potatoes, sweet potatoes, sorghum, cassava and finger millet while the cash crops are coffee, cotton, macadamia and pyrethrum.
 Livestock products include honey, beef, mutton as well as hides and skins.
 However, little value addition is done to these products.

 Urbanization

-Major urban centres in the county are Kabarnet, Eldama Ravine, Marigat, Mogotio, Kabartonjo, Chemolingot and Tangulbei.
+Major urban centres in the county are Kabarnet, Eldama Ravine, Marigat, Mogotio, Kabartonjo, Chemolingot, Tangulbei and Kolowa.